fbordone/frankiebordone/README.md

 # FrankieBordone

-My personal portfolio website, built with React and a headless WordPress CMS
+My personal portfolio website, built with React and a headless WordPress CMS.
+See at https://frankiebordone.com/

 This website is built on the WordPress CMS platform, and is using a modified version of the modern [Sage starter theme](https://roots.io/sage/).
 We are currently using `v9.0.9`.